 Clarity technology by POC

-POC thinks that snow and ice reflections are actually needed to anticipate terrain changes.
-The brand wanted to get rid of polarization and maximise clarity.
-That’s how they came up with the Clarity technology jointly designed with Zeiss (a leader of the optical industry).
+POC thinks that snow and ice reflections are needed to anticipate terrain changes.
+The brand wanted to get rid of polarisation and maximise clarity.
+That’s how it came up with the Clarity technology jointly designed with Zeiss (a leader of the optical industry).
 These lenses filter specific parts of the light spectrum that increase or diminish certain colours’ frequency.
 POC came up with two collections including one for racing, each with 4 different shades (with a VLT that goes from 13 to 49%) for a perfect view.
 Finally, the Spektris mirror coating protects your eyes from glare and reduces eye fatigue.

 ChromaPop technology by Smith